PERSONAGES ON THE HISTORIC PICTURE 1894

 Article in The Frontier Gazette 1896:

-and at least 2 of the ladies are wearing ''hats of the season'' as per The Frontier Gazette 1895:
+At least 2 of the ladies are wearing ''hats of the season'' as per The Frontier Gazette 1895:

 —————————————————————————————————————————